awsdocs/amazon-ecs-developer-guide/doc_source/task_execution_IAM_role.md

 # Amazon ECS Task Execution IAM Role<a name="task_execution_IAM_role"></a>

 The Amazon ECS container agent makes calls to the Amazon ECS API on your behalf, so it requires an IAM policy and role for the service to know that the agent belongs to you\.
+This IAM role is referred to as a task execution IAM role\.
+You can have multiple task execution roles for different purposes associated with your account\.

-The following are the use cases for when the task execution IAM role is needed:
+The following are common use cases for a task execution IAM role:
 + Your task uses the Fargate launch type and\.\.\.
   + is pulling a container image from Amazon ECR\.
-  + uses the awslogs log driver\.
+  + uses the `awslogs` log driver\.
 + Your tasks uses either the Fargate or EC2 launch type and\.\.\.
   + is using private registry authentication\.
 For more information, see [Required IAM Permissions for Private Registry Authentication](#task-execution-private-auth)\.
   + the task definition is referencing sensitive data using Secrets Manager secrets or AWS Systems Manager Parameter Store parameters\.
 For more information, see [Required IAM Permissions for Amazon ECS Secrets](#task-execution-secrets)\.